Financial Responsibility Agreement

 - Sends all notifications electronically.
 This includes invoices, due date reminders, action required notifications, account transaction information, and direct deposit notices.
 I will not receive paper bills or notifications

 - May convert a paper check into an electronic check.

 - Bankruptcy - The registration action constitutes a financial obligation between the student and Texas A&M University-San Antonio and all proceeds of this agreement will be used for educational purposes and constitute an educational loan pursuant to 11 U.S.C. § 523(a) (8).

 - Collection Fees - Collection Agency Fees, not to exceed 30% of the principal balance, will be assessed on the unpaid balance of my account, after internal collection efforts have failed to result in the full payment of my account.
 My account will be sent to an outside collection agency and may be reported to one or more credit bureau reporting service(s).

-- The University is required to file a 1098T for any individual (Nonresident aliens exempted) for whom the University bills, or receives payment of, qualified tuition and related expenses during a calendar year.
-If required to file a 1098T for my student record, the University is required to request my tax payer identification number (TIN or SSN).
-If I fail to submit my TIN upon request, I may be subject to IRS penalties.
+- The University is required to file a 1098T for any individual (nonresident aliens exempted) whom the University bills, or receives payment of, qualified tuition and related expenses during a calendar year.
+To issue a 1098T for my tuition and related expenses, the University is required to request my tax payer identification number (TIN or SSN).
+If I fail to submit my SSN or TIN upon request, I may be subject to IRS penalties.

 - State Warrant hold – Any balance not paid in full at the end of each term of enrollment is subject to being submitted to the State for a Warrant hold.